JenelleCoberly/experience-platform.en/help/edge/personalization/hybrid-personalization.md

 ## Overview {#overview}

-Hybdrid personalization describes the process of retrieving personalization content server-side, using the [Edge Network Server API](../..//server-api/overview.md), and rendering it client-side, using the [Web SDK](../home.md).
+Hybrid personalization describes the process of retrieving personalization content server-side, using the [Edge Network Server API](../..//server-api/overview.md), and rendering it client-side, using the [Web SDK](../home.md).

 You can use hybrid personalization with personalization solutions like Adobe Target or Offer Decisioning, the difference being the contents of the [!UICONTROL Server API] payload.